wp-plugins/wordpress-bootstrap-css/readme.txt

 = Can I link more than one CSS? =

-No. There's absolutely no point in doing that and serves only to add a performance penalty to your page loads.
+No. There's no point in doing that and serves only to add a performance penalty to your page loads.

 With version 0.4+, you can now add your own custom reset CSS that will follow the standard reset/Twittter Bootstrap CSS.